dianashk/geocodejson-spec/draft/README.md

     // OPTIONAL.
 Name of the place.
     "name": "My Shoes Shop",

     // OPTIONAL.
+Default: null.
+    "addr": {

+      // OPTIONAL.
 Housenumber of the place.
       // TODO: what about the suffix (64A, 64 bis, etc.)?
       "housenumber": "64",

       // OPTIONAL.
 Street of the place.
       "street": "Rue de Metz",

       // OPTIONAL.
 Postcode of the place.
       "postcode": "59280",

+      // OPTIONAL.
+Default: null.
+Apartment or suite number of the place.
+      "apt": "13A"
+    },

     // OPTIONAL.
 City of the place.
     "city": "Armentières",